- Training and coaching in mathematics curriculum

 Deeper community involvement

-By committing to a year of AmeriCorps service, Math Corps tutors build a deeper connection and dedication to their community.
-In addition to daily tutoring service, Math Corps provides the opportunity to participate in community service projects and activities throughout the year, becoming more active citizens and furthering their impact beyond their tutoring service.
+By committing to a term of AmeriCorps service, Math Corps tutors build a deeper connection and dedication to their community.
+In addition to daily tutoring service, Math Corps provides the opportunity to participate in community service projects and activities throughout the year.
+Through these opportunities, members become more active citizens and further their impact beyond their tutoring service.

 Biweekly living allowance

-Applicants must take a careful look at their financial situation to determine if they can afford to commit to serve for one year with Minnesota Math Corps.
-Click here to access a Personal Budget Tool.
-Be advised this is not a professional budget and tax tool, it provides only an estimate based on values entered by you.
+Applicants must take a careful look at their financial situation to determine if they can afford to commit to a year of service with Minnesota Math Corps.

 Education award and student loan forbearance

-If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during his or her year of service.
+If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during the term of service.
 Upon successful completion of the program, the accrued interest will be paid by the National Service Trust.
 Learn more about loan forbearance on the AmeriCorps website.